pedrojmendoza/serverless-canary-deployment/README.md

 user:~/environment $
 ```

 17. We are going to modify the lambda implementing the service to introduce a small change.
-Open the `index.py` file and modify it as follows (basically, modifying the msg being returned):
+Open the `index.py` file and modify it as follows (basically, modifying the msg being returned to include your city of preference):

 ```
 import json